dawsonpa/TODO-Example/README.md

 6. Run `npx react-native run-ios` Run the application on iOS simulator
 ##Caveats/Troubleshooting
 1. Make sure you have followed the official set up guid for react native found here https://reactnative.dev/docs/environment-setup make sure you follow the React Native CLI Quickstart setup
 2. Has been tested and developed on iOS, However it should work on Android.
-Android support coming Soon

 By Paul Dawson © PD4 Solutions LLC https://pd4consulting.com/